esl/MongooseIM/doc/developers-guide/Testing-MongooseIM.md

 ./tools/test-runner.sh --skip-small-tests --db pgsql --preset pgsql_mnesia -- privacy private

 # Runs rdbms_SUITE with MSSQL
-# Inits a single MongooseIM node (works for some tests only)
+# Initialises a single MongooseIM node (works for some tests only)
 # Disables cover
 ./tools/test-runner.sh --skip-small-tests --db mssql --preset odbc_mssql_mnesia --test-hosts mim --dev-nodes mim1 --skip-cover -- rdbms
 ```

 ### TL;DR

+You can also run the tests "by hand", instead of using the test runner.

 In shell #1: